Eliot Ness: Business

-After his second divorce and third marriage, he ran unsuccessfully for Mayor of Cleveland in 1947, after which he left Diebold in 1951.
-In the aftermath, Ness was forced into taking odd jobs to earn a living, including bookstore clerk and wholesaler of electronics parts and frozen hamburger patties.
+Eliot Ness ran unsuccessfully for Mayor of Cleveland in 1947.
+He left Diebold in 1951.

+In the aftermath, Ness tried to find a governmental position, but the new generation of politicians distanced themselves from the old-school Ness.
+Ness was forced into taking odd jobs to earn a living, including bookstore clerk and wholesaler of electronics parts and frozen hamburger patties.
 By 1956, he came to work for a startup company called Guaranty Paper Corporation, which claimed to have a new method of watermarking legal and official documents to prevent counterfeiting.
-Ness was offered the job because of his expertise in law enforcement and moved from Cleveland to Coudersport, Pennsylvania, where much of the investment capital for the company was located.
+Ness was offered the job because of his expertise in law enforcement, and moved from Cleveland to Coudersport, Pennsylvania, where much of the investment capital for the company was located.
 Now drinking more heavily, Ness spent his free time in a local bar, telling stories of his law enforcement career.
-Guaranty Paper began to fall apart when it became clear that one of Ness's business partners had misrepresented the nature of their supposedly proprietary watermarking process, leaving Ness in serious financial jeopardy.
+Guaranty Paper began to fall apart when it became clear that one of Ness' business partners had misrepresented the nature of their supposedly proprietary watermarking process, leaving Ness in serious financial jeopardy.

 In later years, Ness struggled financially; he was nearly penniless at the time of his death, with his role in bringing down Al Capone having been largely forgotten.

 Personal life

-Ness was married to Edna Stahle (1900–1988) from 1929 to 1938, illustrator Evaline Michelow (1911–1986) from 1939 to 1945, and artist Elisabeth Andersen Seaver (1906–1977) from 1946 until his death in 1957.
+Ness was married to Edna Stahle (1900–1988) from 1929 to 1938 and illustrator Evaline Michelow (1911–1986) from 1939 to 1945.
+In 1946 he married artist Elisabeth Andersen Seaver (1906–1977); they remained married until his death in 1957.
 He also had an adopted son, Robert (1946–1976).